qing762/exitlag-auto-signup/README.md

 And you're all set!
 Follow the instructions while interacting with the Python file.

 ## Known issues
 [Here are a list of known issues and on how you can fix it](https://github.com/qing762/exitlag-auto-signup/discussions/4)

 ## Contributing

 Contributions are always welcome!

 To contribute, fork this repository and improve it.
 After that, make a pull request.
-## FAQ
-#### Why did you create this?

-Due to persistent high ping of over 100 while participating in online gaming sessions with my peers, I frequently experienced disconnections from game servers.
-However, after utilizing ExitLag, my ping was reduced to a more manageable level of 40+.
-Despite the positive outcome, I was dissatisfied with the cumbersome sign-up process.
-As a result, I elected to develop a custom code solution that would automate this process, also eliminating the need for monetary expenditure.

-#### Is it bannable?

-I'm not sure but mostly it is as it bypasses Cloudflare's bot check as well as Google's Recaptcha.

 ## Feedback / Issues